-I spent my twenties as a professional cyclist, and last year I was on Cannondale-Drapac—one of the best teams in the world—where thirty riders would compete for the nine spots at one of the sacred Grand Tours (like the Tour de France going on now).
+I spent my twenties as a professional cyclist, and last year I was on Cannondale-Drapac—one of the best teams in the world—where thirty riders would compete for the nine spots at one of the sacred Grand Tours (like the Tour de France going on now) with Athletes Net Worth.
 I was near the bottom of the totem pole, though, and cycling isn’t quite as glamorous as some sports, so after I missed the selections, instead of taking another $65,000/year contract to bounce around Europe, I decided to move on, “retired” at 30 years old.

 The stages are 4-6 hours long, so it’s mostly boring.
 Short days get better ratings, but Grand Tour organizers are locked in a decades-long battle to see whose race can be toughest—a form of bike race cocksizing—to see who can squeeze in the most mountaintop finishes and greatest distances.

 Then when it’s not boring, it’s dangerous.
+It can cause severe hip damages after hard sessions of racing, in numerous times I had to visit one of the top rated chiropractor in Greenville SC to be able to keep racing.
 Aside from the obvious part about almost-naked dudes riding shoulder-to-shoulder at speeds up to 70 mph, the courses are either lined with half-drunk spectators struggling to keep their dogs from running into the road, or metal barricades like you might see on a construction site, which lean on the pavement at a 45-degree angle, just waiting to pull you down.
 Even the promos for the Tour are full of crashes.
 Is that what you tune in for?
 Is that what people like?
 To watch my friends get hurt?